framps/raspiBackupDoc/en/src/hooks-for-own-scripts.md

   to its internal script variables.
 However, this is strongly discouraged, as the internals can change at any time.
-For this reason, it is also it is also advisable to provide your own variables with an extension-specific prefix, to avoid possible conflicts with variable names used by *raspiBackup*, to avoid possible conflicts.
+For this reason, it is also it is also advisable to provide your own variables with an extension-specific prefix, to avoid possible conflicts with variable names used by *raspiBackup*.

 - If you would like to share your extension code, you are welcome to create a pull request on [*GitHub*](https://github.com/framps/raspiBackup).
   There, all extensions are available in source code to extend them and